New Mexico seeks opportunity in Texas border disruptions

 Associated Press

 SANTA FE, N.M.
-(AP) — New Mexico is highlighting its support for proposals that would route an international rail line through its Santa Teresa border crossing, capitalizing on Mexico’s unease with disruptions along the Texas portion of the U.S. border with Mexico.
+(AP) — New Mexico is highlighting its support for proposals that would route an international rail line through its Santa Teresa port of entry, capitalizing on Mexico’s unease with disruptions along the Texas portion of the U.S. border with Mexico.

 Mexico had considered a route through Texas, but in recent days officials have said they can no longer rely on that state.
-Texas Gov. Greg Abbott, a Republican, in April required all commercial trucks from Mexico to undergo extra inspections, tying up traffic and causing millions in losses.
+Gov. Greg Abbott in April required all commercial trucks from Mexico to undergo extra inspections, tying up traffic and causing millions in losses.

 She said recent disruptions at Texas crossings change the outlook for Santa Teresa.